aztfmods/.github/profile/README.md

 After applying a framework like [caf enterprise scale](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale) there is a need to easily create workloads or projects using modules.

-In general the below guidelines are kept:
+In general the below guidelines and principles are followed:

-* each module contains one or more logical resources grouped together
+* Each module contains one or more logical resources grouped together.
-* validation is used
+* Semantic [versioning](https://semver.org/) is used based on branch name.
+* Before merging to the main branch there is required validation that must succeed.
+* Release PRs are used to generate releases and tags.
+* Various linting will be enforced to keep clean codebase.